XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 The [Contributing Code to the XRP Ledger](contribute-code-flow.html) topic walks through the workflow to develop an amendment from an idea to activation on the XRP Ledger.

-The amendment process on the ledger is driven by the **flag** ledger.
+After the code for an amendment is built into a software release, the process to enable it happens within the XRP Ledger network, which checks the status of amendments every _flag_ ledger (typically about 15 minutes apart).

 Every 256th ledger is called a **flag** ledger.
 The flag ledger doesn't have special contents, but the amendment process happens around it.